 On February 13, 2018, the Executive Office of Public Safety and Security (EOPSS) notified all communities of new requirements for funding under the State 911 Department Support and Incentive Grants.
 The EOPSS requirements concern annual updates to MassGIS of standardized assessor parcel mapping and of new or changed addresses.
 Both requirements are directly related to MassGIS’ ability to maintain the data and mapping on which the Next Generation 9-1-1 system depends.
 In determining compliance with these requirements, what MassGIS primarily seeks from communities is a good faith effort to comply.
 Here are more details on both these requirements.

 To ensure the most up-to-date information is available for routing their residents 911 calls, communities should notify MassGIS of new or changed addresses as soon as they have been approved.
 The options for notifying MassGIS of address changes are described here.
 Compliance with Public Safety’s requirement means that, at a minimum MassGIS must receive two notification per year from each community, even if its only to notify MassGIS that there are no changes.
-Each January, MassGIS will review municipal notifications from the prior year.
-If we have not received an update we’ll contact the address authority (MassGIS has identified these individuals in every community) in a community.
+It is important that this responsibility be undertaken and memorialized for any subsequent staff as an ongoing duty.

 Parcel Mapping Update